RafEissen/Reference/CSS/theory.md

 ## The `box-sizing` property

-By default, the dimensions of a box are the dimensions of hte box's content _plus_ its padding and border values (implicitly: `box-sizing`: `content-box`).
+By default, the dimensions of a box are the dimensions of the box's content _plus_ its padding and border values (implicitly: `box-sizing`: `content-box`).
 That is, if you set an element to be 10rem wide, then add padding on both sides of 1rem, it will be 12rem wide:

 ```
 10rem + 1rem of left padding + 1rem of right padding